dave-vazquez/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-    global binding - this is the default binding of 'this' when 'this is bound to no other object.
+    global binding - this is the default binding of 'this' when 'this is bound to no other object. this will return the global object of the runtime environment

-    new binding - Binding that occurs when an object is instantiated with the 'new' keyword.
+    new binding - Binding that occurs when an object is instantiated with the `new` keyword.
-                  In a function constructor we set properties using the prefix `this.` `this.` has no value until an instance of that object is created with the new keyword
+                  In a function constructor we set properties using the prefix `this.` `this.` has no value until an instance of that object is created with the `new` keyword

     implicit binding - occurs when an object literal is created. implicit meaning the `this.` goes without saying since object literals are the only instance of that object, and `this` can refer to only